puyopy/pypkg/README.md

     wally logout / pypkg logout
     wally package

     for obvious reasons.
-I would rather not mess with their mess of an API, nor are
+I would rather not mess with their mess of an API, nor are those endpoints documented

 <html>
 <center><h5><i><l>will probably not do:</l></i></h5></center>